Welsh Food – A Native’s Rundown of the Country’s Must-Try Dishes

 Similar to Welsh cawl, scouse consists of root vegetables, such as carrots, turnips, and potatoes.
 Along with a juicy lamb fillet, variations of the stew have evolved over the decades.

-14. Teisennau Tatws (Potato Cakes)
+Teisennau Tatws (Potato Cakes)

-Simple to make and delicious as an accompaniment, potato cakes in Wales can be enjoyed as both a sweet or savoury snack.
+Simple to make and delicious as an accompaniment, potato cakes in Wales can be enjoyed as both a sweet or savory snack.
 Combine flour, baking powder, salt, and sugar, with mashed potato, and add in melted butter and milk to form your dough.

-15. Welsh Pancakes (Crempog)
+Welsh Pancakes (Crempog)

 Who doesn’t love a good pancake?
 While the traditional French and British crepes are thinner and larger, crempogs are thicker and smaller.
 In the UK, pancakes are commonly whipped up in pans across the country on Shrove Tuesday.
 But with crempogs being so delicious, there’s no reason you can’t make this a weekend tradition!

 Crempogs are traditionally made from milk, butter, self-raising flour, and eggs, with a sprinkle of salt for good measure.
 Over the years, chefs have adapted the recipe to include oats, sultanas, and buttermilk.
-Whatever you choose, their texture and flavour will always leave you craving another one.
+Whatever you choose, their texture and flavor will always leave you craving another one.
+Serve with butter, jam, or honey.

-16. Welsh Chocolate
+Welsh Chocolate

-With some truly unique flavours and dollops of creativity, Wales is home to an array of talented chocolate makers.
+Wales is home to an array of talented chocolate makers.
 As always, weekend farmer’s markets are the place to go to try and buy delicious local foods.

-17. Welsh Beer
+Welsh Beer

 While the craft beer movement has accelerated since the early 00s in the UK, the origin of beer in Wales goes back centuries.